James-Oswald/Eris/README.md

 # Eris
 A game in Java made on a custom 3D game engine.
 Made with LWJGL, OpenGL, glfw, and JOML.
-This Project was made back in 2017 as my final project for my AP Java class.
+This Project was made back in 2017 as my final project for my AP Java class, but research and prototyping for it began as far back as summer 2016.
 Unfortunately, I lost the compile script for it long long ago.
 However I have included all of the .class files as the were and testing it years later in 2020, It still works if you run it using Java 8.